darbinreyes/subparprogrammer/C/euclid/Euclid.VII.4.md

 ## Misc.

-"Examples are the exclusion of goto-statements and of procedures with more than **one** output parameter. " -Dijkstra
+"Examples are the exclusion of goto-statements and of procedures with more than **one** output parameter. " -Dijkstra // I will try to avoid more that one output in my C code, if possible.

+"If now CD measures AB, since it also measures itself" - VII.2 // This quote shows that the property that b|a holds in the case b = a.
+I use this in the implementation of measures().